 Directions: Create your first program, HelloWorld, in BlueJ.
 Download the step-by-step HelloWorld document to assist you with writing your program.

 Directions: Write a Java program that prints the message, "Roses are red".
 Your program will be a class definition containing a main method.
 See the HelloWorld example if you need guidance.
 Download Poem document for the instructions.

-Directions: When you make syntax errors in your program the compiler gives error messages and does not create the bytecode file.
+Directions: When you make syntax errors in your program the compiler gives error messages and does not create the bytecode file (Java bytecode is the instruction set of the Java virtual machine).
 It saves time and frustration to learn what some of these messages are and what they mean.
 Unfortunately, at this stage in the game many of the messages will not be meaningful except to let you know where the first error occurred.
 Your only choice is to carefully study your program to find the error.

 Download the Errors document to practice in BlueJ.
 Submit your answers to questions 2-6 in the assignment in itsLearning.